toonjoey/toontown-project-bikehorn/README.md

 **A:** Go right ahead, no need for permission at all but credit would be nice.

+My only request is that you don't steal the credit for yourself or anyone else.
+I worked on this pack for about 3 whole years, and in that time I had to deal with a lot of issues with even just publishing the pack...so for something like that to happen wouldn't be right under any circumstances.

 **Q:** Some things look/sound a bit different from the original game.
 Why is that?

 **A:** To enhance the experience slightly, I've made some personal edits to parts of the pack to fix some minor oversights and overall bring it closer to what I believe Disney intended.